 5 tips for negotiating a business loan

 Applying for a loan is one of the most crucial steps for a small business owner.
 To give yourself the best chance of getting approved, follow these tips for negotiating a business loan.

 1. Do your homework and go to the right banks.

-Alex Espinosa, SBA lending consultant and founder of BOLD Lender, recommends researching banks before applying for a loan.
+Alex Espinosa, SBA lending consultant and founder of BOLD Lender, recommends researching banks before you apply for a loan.
 Like doctors, banks have specialties.
 You should find banks that are able to help you – don't waste your time applying to banks that can't.

-"Some banks are good at restaurant loans and some are good at gas station loans, but many lenders reject those categories," said Espinosa.
-“I would start by looking up every bank headquartered in my county and begin investigating them, starting with the smallest.
+"Some banks are good at restaurant loans and some are good at gas station loans, but many lenders reject those categories," Espinosa said.
+"I would start by looking up every bank headquartered in my county and begin investigating them, starting with the smallest.
 A good place to start is on the FDIC website."

-BJ Lackland, CEO of Lighter Capital, suggests trying to seek capital from multiple sources.
+BJ Lackland, co-founder and CIO of IBI Spikes Fund, suggests seeking capital from multiple sources.
 "In any negotiation, it helps to have options," he told Business News Daily.

 Editor's note: If you're looking for information to help you find a business loan, use the questionnaire below to have our vendor partners contact you with free information.